Shao-Group/scallop-umi-test/README.md

 ./run.ENCODE10.sh
 ```
 In each of these three scripts, you can modify it to run different
-methods (Scallop2, StringTie2, Scallop, and CLASS2), and to run
+methods (Scallop2, StringTie2, Scallop, and CLASS2).
-with different minimum coverage threshold.
 You can also modify the scripts to specify
 how many CPU cores you want to use to run the jobs in parallel.